cupofpython/cg-cheatsheet/README.md

 # cg-cheatsheet
-Cheatsheet of helpful CG-related commands
+Cheatsheets of helpful CG-related commands, tools, and more.